williamsalex/Bobadilla-Conjecture/README.md

 This project has the goal of generating a polynomial with a beta invariant less than 4.
 The samples that are being used toward this goal come from pseudo-random Python Mersenne Twister-based generation, re-seeded each generation.
 The generation code uses a very simple Markov chain, which hopefully will be expanded as the parallelization of the program grants access to higher-dimension polynomials and more interesting possibilities.

-This work amount to the discovery of an infinite family of polynomials with a negative Le differential.
+This work amounted to the discovery of an infinite family of polynomials with a negative Le differential.
 The work of finding a polynomial with a Beta invariant of 3 or less has been put on indefinite hold due to complexities arising from the complex Hilbert space.